 This website is the result of the harmonious cooperation among ordained practitioners of Tendai Buddhism in Europe.
 It does not represent a centralised authority and there is no intention of exercising any kind of control over affiliated groups and individuals.

 In order to preserve the independent and democratic character of our initiative, we expect that those who wish to cooperate will also agree with the following principles:

-We reject artificial barriers between the various practitioners and schools of Buddhism, and encourage sincere seekers to delve into this rich heritage without discrimination, so that they can truly find what is beneficial for their practice and spiritual attainment.
+We reject artificial barriers between the various practitioners and schools of Buddhism, and encourage sincere seekers to delve into this rich heritage without discrimination, so that they can draw the greatest benefit from it.

-Differing views, identities, and experiences are welcome.
+Differing views, identities and experiences are welcome.
 We will not reject a disciple or associate on the basis of race, gender, sexual orientation, class, physical condition or religious background.
-Individuals who choose to disparage other vehicles, teachings, or practices of the Buddha, and put down groups or individuals will not be tolerated.
+Hate and bigotry will not be tolerated.